fletchjp/MERG-Arduino-Software/README.md

 This is a branch for codes for the Arduino NANO RP2040 connect using the Arduino-pico software.

+This is where a lot of work has been going on in November 2021.

  ## Logos

  Exploring the use of logos of different sizes.